Gronis/easylib/README.md

 Setup:
 -----

+1. Change directory to project with "cd" and Run "curl -sS https://getcomposer.org/installer | php" to install composer (see https://getcomposer.org/doc/00-intro.md#using-composer for details)
+2. Install dependencies with "php composer.phar install"
-1. Run "chmod +x easylib" in order to run the CLI
+3. Run "chmod +x easylib" in order to run the CLI
-2. Set TMDB_KEY in config.ini or run ./easylib -config TMDB_KEY={YOUR TMDB API KEY HERE} to set API-key
+4. Set TMDB_KEY in config.ini or run ./easylib -config TMDB_KEY={YOUR TMDB API KEY HERE} to set API-key

-Optional
+Optional:

-3. "ln easylib /usr/bin/" To add a shortcut to easylib in your /usr/bin run folder so you can access it from anywhere (this is optional)
+5. Run "ln easylib /usr/bin/" To add a shortcut to easylib in your /usr/bin folder so you can access it from anywhere (this is optional)

 Basic Usage:
 -----------